The Shadow's Edge: Plot

-In Macau, the police are hot on the trail of a heist crew led by longtime fugitive The Shadow, ultimately found out as former intelligence officer Fu Lang-seng, which includes his five adoptive sons.
-The crew, featuring ringleader Xi Wang, hacker Xi Meng, and muscle Hu Feng, has just broken into a bank vault to steal a notebook.
-However, Xi Meng hacks the surveillance footage, allowing the crew to escape undetected.
-The police discover that the vault belongs to a wealthy businessman and learn the notebook contains an encryption key to his cryptocurrency account.
+The Judiciary Police, led by Wang Xuemei, have been hot on the trail of a heist crew led by longtime fugitive known as "The Shadow", ultimately identified as former intelligence officer Fu Lang-seng, which includes his six adoptive sons.
+The crew, featuring ringleader Xi Wang, Wang's twin brother and hacker Xi Meng, and muscle Hu Feng, breaks into a bank vault to steal a notebook and escape undetected by hacking the surveillance system.
+The police discover that the vault belongs to a wealthy businessman and learn the notebook contains an encryption key to his cryptocurrency wallet.
 They deduce that the crew will target a digital asset management company at Macau Tower.
 As the heist crew infiltrates the Tower, they find an unexpected HK$1.5 billion worth of cryptocurrency in the same virtual vault.
-Ignoring Fu's objections, they decide to steal it as well.
-Their delay, however, allows the police to arrive on the scene, leading them to a nearby hotel resort.
-When the crew is cornered, Fu enters the resort to provide cover, enabling their escape.
-Unfortunately, a barista captures Fu's image during the commotion.
+They steal the currency despite Fu's objections, which allows police to arrive and force them to parachute into Wynn Macau.
+When the crew is cornered, Fu enters the hotel to provide cover.
+A barista in the Tower inadvertently captures Fu's image when taking a picture of the commotion.

 With no leads following the nearly flawless heist, Wang decides to enlist retired surveillance expert Wong Tak-chong for help.
-Wong, skeptical of modern technology, prefers old-school methods and assembles an elite team, including He Qiuguo, whom he believes can approach Fu unnoticed.
-With Wong's guidance, the police quickly identify the disguised crew members through surveillance footage and connect Fu to a series of heists committed by a criminal known as Shadow twenty years earlier.
-Initially, He is cold towards Wong, revealing that her father died during an operation involving Fu, whom she blames for his death.
-However, during a night watch, she breaks cover to protect a woman from thugs and nearly gets hurt, only to be saved by Wong.
-He reveals that her father was killed by drug dealers after he also broke cover to act heroically, and the two reconcile.
+Wong, skeptical of modern technology, prefers old-school methods and assembles a surveillance team, including He Qiuguo, whom he believes can approach Fu unnoticed.
+With Wong's guidance, the police quickly identify the disguised crew members through surveillance footage and connect Fu to a series of heists he committed twenty years earlier.
+Initially, He is cold towards Wong, revealing that her father died during an operation involving Wong, whom she blames for his death.
+However, during a night watch, she risked breaking her cover to protect a woman from thugs and nearly got hurt, only to be saved by Wong.
+Wong reveals that her father was killed after Wong also broke cover to act heroically, and the two reconcile.